Madhu-Babu-26/Blinkit-Sales-Analysis-Using-Python/README.md

 Category-wise sales comparison (Item Type, Outlet Size, Outlet Type)

-Correlation heatmap

 Outlet Performance Comparison

-Sales vs Visibility plots

-🧠 Insights & Conclusions
+# 🧠 Insights & Conclusions

 Some insights derived (you can adjust based on your notebook results):